 The BGS Office collects and maintains information about courses offered each semester and the course requirements across graduate groups.

-The BGS Office provides direct staff support and other resources for the two core BGS core courses: BIOM 600-Cell Biology and Biochemistry, which runs in the fall semester, and BIOM 555-Gene Expression, which runs in the spring semester.
+The BGS Office provides direct staff support and other resources for the two core BGS core courses: BIOM 600 Cell Biology and Biochemistry, which runs in the fall semester, and BIOM 555 Regulation of the Genome, which runs in the spring semester.

 This committee is chaired by the Director of BGS and meets two to three times a year to consider new courses, evaluate existing courses, and monitor the performance of students in the first two years of training.
 The current graduate group representatives on this committee are: